Skip to content

 Essential clothing for a Tasmania holiday

-There are also other items of clothing you may want to bring that we don’t mention here, as they come down to your own fashion sense and style of travel (eg. shorts, dresses, swimsuit singlets etc.).
-What we describe here is a solid foundation, on top of which you can add as much or as little as you like!
+At the same time, there are many other optional items of clothing you may want to bring that I don’t mention here, because they come down to your own fashion sense and style of travel (eg. shorts, dresses, swimsuit, singlets etc.).

-We recommend bringing one short-sleeve base-layer top (great for summer and shoulder seasons) and/or one long-sleeve (perfect for cold days and nights).
+I recommend bringing one short-sleeve base-layer top (great for summer and shoulder seasons) and/or one long-sleeve (perfect for cold days and nights).

 You’ll find there are two types of fabric to choose from – synthetic or wool.